codelion/optillm/optillm/plugins/deep_research/README.md

 4. **Citation Extraction**
    - URL parsing depends on search result format
    - Plugin includes fallback parsing methods

+5. **Search Query Processing**
+   - Plugin uses individual searches for each sub-query to prevent truncation
+   - If search results seem incomplete, check that decomposed queries are reasonable
+   - Each sub-query is processed separately to ensure complete coverage

 ### Debug Mode